dxos-deprecated/sdk/MIGRATION.md

 Notice that the `config` parameter now contains allmost all but the `client` configuration.
 For the `ClientProvider` the only required config is `config.devtools` which, when set to `true` it will add a `__DXOS__` object into global scope for devtools usage.

-In theory, for when using the `ClientProvider` you are not required to call `client.initialize()` since it's been called in the Provider for you.
-But we are currently investigating an issue with identity that causes the application to hang on reading credentials.
+When using the `ClientProvider` you are not required to call `client.initialize()` since it's been called in the Provider for you.